Stuart Hall Foundation CHASE AHRC studentships for BAME Arts and Humanities Researchers (2024)

 Number of scholarships available

-At least 2 Stuart Hall Foundation CHASE scholarships will be available across the consortium.
+2 Stuart Hall Foundation scholarships will be available.

 How to apply

-On the CHASE application form, to be considered to the SHF scholarship you must provide a short statement (up to 200 words) describing how your project fits with the Stuart Hall Foundation’s mission.
-You can find more information at https://www.stuarthallfoundation.org/about-us/ This statement may repeat relevant material from your Widening Participation statement.
+6. The application must be submitted in full, including your research proposal, supervisor statement and two references (incomplete applications will not be accepted).
+Ensure that you complete task 7: Stuart Hall Foundation studentship statement.
+Please provide a short statement (up to 200 words) describing how your project fits with the Stuart Hall Foundation’s mission.
+You can find more information at https://www.stuarthallfoundation.org/about-us/

 The Stuart Hall Foundation addresses urgent questions of race and inequality in culture and society.
 It forges creative partnerships in the spirit of Stuart Hall; working towards a racially just and more equal future by:

 • Providing scholarships and residencies for students and artists from disenfranchised and underrepresented backgrounds

 • Promoting critical thought and understanding through events that foster an intergenerational creative exchange, create new ideas and enrich political debate.

 The timetable is as follows:

 12 midday December 15th 2023- Deadline to apply for a PhD place to study at Sussex

 12 midday January 26th 2024 - Deadline for completing the CHASE application form online